BYUHPC/slurm-auto-array/README.md

 - Functionality similar to `parallel`'s "`:::`" to allow users to cross sets of arguments
 - Dynamic scheduling with a work database and consumer workers
 - Add parsing of `#SAA` arguments in submission scripts
+- A release tarball and instructions on `make dist`

 In addition to the usual bugs and feature requests, please open an issue if you find any of the documentation confusing--the original purpose of `slurm-auto-array` was to make it easy for users to submit job arrays, and bad documentation defeats that core purpose.